A 3D lattice defect and efficient computations in topological MBQC: Measurement-Based Quantum Computation in the cluster state

 \subsection{Long-range entanglement through measurements}

 Information processing in MBQC is performed by teleportation from plane to plane in the cluster.
-We recall how qubits can be encoded in a toric code.
+We recall how qubits can be encoded in a Toric code.
 The fault-tolerant encoding is obtained by punching holes in the code: indeed, to any pair of stabilizers of the same type that is removed from the set of generators of the stabilizer group (a pair of `holes') corresponds a pair of operators $\logicX,\logicZ$ acting non-trivially on the code and satisfying the commutation relations of the Pauli matrices.
 In the case of two removed plaquette stabilizers, $\logicX$ is given by the product of $X$ operators along a string extending from one hole to the other while $\logicZ$ is a loop winding once around the plaquette, see Fig.~\ref{fig:Toric code figure}.
 Since closed string operators act trivially on the code, all strings extending from one hole to the other and all strings winding around the hole are equal when restricted to the code space.
 Since $\logicX,\logicZ$ are in the center of the stabilizer group, they are bonafide operators acting on the code space.

 This picture motivates the following.
 We consider a large cluster with two distinguished opposite planes, which we call the `in' and `out' planes.
-The qubits in the cluster are divided in three sets
+The qubits in the cluster are divided into three sets